superyhee/aws-claude3-ui/README.md

 - Creates an AWS API Gateway endpoint to expose the API

+- Converts the API of Claude3 model to the OpenAI Chat API format

-- Deploy a chat ui on AWS
+- Deploy a Chat UI on AWS
   ![0](images/arch.png)

 **CDK Useful commands**